The 3 Best Sanders/Tools for Window Frames and Trim

 Yes, it’s good to sand a window trim before painting.
 This increases the chances of getting a smooth finish at the end of the project.
 Ideally, you should apply multiple coats of paint, sanding between each coat to hide any underlying color or sheen on the window trim (source: Family Handyman).

-Painting your window trim without sanding the surface as smooth as possible will likely give you a grainy texture.
+Painting your window trim without sanding the surface as smoothly as possible will likely give you a grainy texture.
 As you sand the trim, you should use fine-grit sandpaper when working on the main parts of the trim.

 You should consider using a sanding sponge manually for corners and crevices you can’t reach with your detail sander.
 It’s best to apply even pressure when working with the sponge.